quran/quran-ios/README.md

 * Madani images from [quran images project](https://github.com/quran/quran.com-images) on github.
 * Translation, tafsir and Arabic data come from [tanzil](http://tanzil.net) and [King Saud University](https://quran.ksu.edu.sa).

-**Please don't copy/paste the code as is and create an app on the App Store.**
+**Please do not rebuild the app and push it to the app store - please contribute your fixes to this project instead.**